-What are Crowns?
+What Are Crowns?

 Crowns are cap-like structures that are placed over the teeth to restore them to their ideal shape, size, and strength.
 They can be used to treat a number of oral conditions such as chipped teeth, cracked teeth, discolored teeth, broken teeth, or misshapen teeth.

-How are Crowns placed?
+How Are Crowns placed?

 After this, the dentist places the permanent crown on the tooth and checks for fit and stability.
 A bite test is conducted after this to make sure everything is in order.

-What are Bridges?
+What Are Bridges?

-How are Bridges placed?
+How Are Bridges Placed?

-In the subsequent appointment, the dentist places the bridge inside the mouth with the help of dental adhesives.
+In the subsequent appointment, the dentist secures the bridge in place with the help of dental adhesives.
 Any adjustments that are required are made before the bridge is permanently fixed inside the mouth.